UNIVERSE-HPC/course-material/technology_and_tooling/packaging_dependency_management/pack_python_01intro.md

   to `numpy.histogram`).
 - What would you do if you were given a similar dataset to `brownian.csv` and asked to compute the mean, compute the histogram along with other things not implemented in `analysis.py` ?

-In the interest of time, you are likely to end up modifying some specific lines (to compute the PDF instead of the histogram for example), or/and copy and paste of lot of code.
-Whilst convenience on a short term basis, is it going to be increasingly difficult to understand your script, track its purpose, and test that its results are correct.
-Three months later, facing a smilar dataset, would you not be tempted to rewrite things from scratch?
+In the interest of time, you are likely to end up modifying some specific lines (to compute the PDF instead of the histogram for example), or/and copy and paste a lot of code.
+Whilst convenient on a short term basis, is it going to be increasingly difficult to understand your script, track its purpose, and test that its results are correct.
+Three months later, facing a similar dataset, would you not be tempted to rewrite things from scratch?
 It doesn't have to be this way!
-As you're going to learn in this ourse, organising your Python software into _packages_ alleviates most of these issues.
+As you're going to learn in this course, organising your Python software into _packages_ alleviates most of these issues.

 ## Separating methods from parameters and data